wang-lawrence/c0523-code-solutions/html-tables/html-tables-quiz-notes.md

 <table>, <td>, <th>, <tr>, <tbody>, <thead>

-- What purpose do the `thead` and `tbody` elements serve? to easily style the header and the table body
+- What purpose do the `thead` and `tbody` elements serve? to easily style the header and the table body, also to separate out body and header
 - Give two examples of data that would lend itself well to being displayed in a table. daily weather, vehicle feature and prices
 ## Notes